micahthenetsecguy/mock-multisite-network/README.md

 Below is the per unit price difference
 <img width="1535" height="659" alt="Screenshot 2026-07-05 183820" src="https://github.com/user-attachments/assets/86285000-bbd8-46fa-b97c-40025db65ecf" />
 <img width="1211" height="775" alt="Screenshot 2026-07-05 183809" src="https://github.com/user-attachments/assets/e0089689-5576-4d21-b270-a51d5d46dd43" />

-**Cisco 3560 Multi-Layer Switches (Core)**: I decided to use these because (in this instance) layer 3 switches are superior to layer 2 switches.
-They have built-in "brains" that allow me to handle all the traffic moving between my internal VLANs right on the switches at lightning speed.
-It also lets me run HSRP, which is just a fancy way of saying that if one core switch dies, the other one instantly takes over without users losing internet.
-It just adds some redundancy to ease the minds of the plant/site/office etc. <br><br>
-**Cisco 2911 Router (Edge)**:  Since the 3560 switches are doing all the heavy lifting for the internal traffic, this router can just sit at the door and do edge work.
-I use it strictly to talk to the branch office via OSPF, translate internal IPs to the internet using NAT, and block bad traffic using ACL security rules.<br><br>
-**Cisco 2911 Router (Branch Edge)**: The one is just the gatekeeper for the remote office.
-It handles the local branch users and routes their traffic back to Headquarters over the WAN link.

 ## Resources I used: